Kevin-Prichard/canarycat/README.md

 ## Introduction

-The script in this repo monitors certain pages for the disappearance of certain text
+The script in this repo monitors certain pages for the disappearance of certain text.
+Useful as a warrant canary canary, or some such.

-Periodically invoke this as a cron job and, upon detecting that an expected text snippet on a page & xpath deviates from an expected string, it will send a notification email.
+Periodically invoke this via cron job.
+Upon detecting that an expected text snippet on a page & xpath deviates from an expected string, it will send a notification email.

-Only when that occurs will it sends an email.
+Only when that occurs will it send an email.
+It'll periodically "forget" that it already notified you, just to let you know again -currently every 12 hours.

 ### Installation